-The preferable founding alternative is foundations of 400mm wide strip footings placed directly on very dense hardpan calcrete or bedrock.
+The preferable founding alternative is foundations of 400mm wide strip footings placed directly on very dense hardpan calcrete or bedrock of quartz-sericite schist.
 Should the areas of the proposed dwellings not exceed 200m2 foundations for internal non-loadbearing walls may consist of thickened floorslabs.
 Should this option be adopted the floorslabs shall be reinforced steel mesh.